 Clark T. Rogerson Student Research Award

-- Must be an MSA member or must have applied for membership at the time of the award application.
+- Must be a current MSA member or have applied for membership at the time of the award application.

 - Open to undergraduate and graduate students.

-- Students must use the funds to support travel to herbaria and/or field sites for a research project.
+- Students must use the funds to support travel to herbaria and/or field sites for research projects.

 - Application Form